 We had a taste of what Johnston and Murphy had to offer when we went shopping for a casual shoe, so there’s a J&M on this guide as well.

 So here you go; our list of top 10 walking shoes for men:

 The walking version of the Gel-Contend offers the same value for money as the running version does.
 Asics uses an Amplifoam midsole along with an Ortholite insole for walking comfort, and this is one shoe where the Guidance line on the outsole proves useful.

 It’s incredible how material-rich the upper is for its sub-$100 retail price.
 There’s barely any mesh here; the leather and synthetic upper secures the foot in place during long walks while repelling moisture.

 2) Brooks Addiction Walker

 Function over form is the Addiction Walker’s motto.
 This oversized, stability-walking silhouette is anything but sleek.
 Or lightweight.

 Its 14-ounce weight is all about protective comfort.
-The full-grain leather upper makes for a nice and premium foot covering.
+The full-grain leather upper makes for a nice and premium-feeling foot covering.
 Below the upper is a medially-posted midsole with a copious amount of foam for cushioning.
 The walking-specific outsole has a flat and supportive profile with a slip-resistance certification.

 3) Geox Aerantis